-I have mates that have known me for over 20 years, new friends with common interests and family that are usually hurting the same time I am too.
+I have mates that have known me for over 20 years, new friends with common interests, and family that is usually hurting at the same time I am too.

 These networks are my rocks and I'm glad that I can turn to either one of them in times for support.

-After my hug from a stranger I did reach out to my top 3 girls just to let them in on how I was feeling.
-The four of us are always there for each other with no judgements, we know how we all tick and just a few simple words from these lovelies gave me the strength to get through the rest of the days sessions.
+After my hug from a stranger, I did reach out to my top 3 girls just to let them in on how I was feeling.
+The four of us are always there for each other with no judgments, we know how we all tick, and just a few simple words from these lovelies gave me the strength to get through the rest of the day's sessions.

-But not all of us are this lucky, so if you find yourself in this situation know there are numbers you can reach out too.
-A stranger who is willing to listen and acknowledge you for what you need, no judgements.
+But not all of us are this lucky, so if you find yourself in this situation know there are numbers you can reach out to.
+A stranger who is willing to listen and acknowledge you for what you need, no judgments.

 I am also grateful to my said stranger that made me realize I'm not ok.

 So if you happen to notice a shift in someone, see a person sobbing or notice some unusual behaviors in a friend - sometimes a simple "Are you ok?" can be the nudge they need to tell you the truth.
 If the words say one thing but mood or body language say another challenge them on it with an "Are you sure?"

 For all of you who need some extra encouragement to get through, I leave you with two quotes...

 "If there ever comes a day we can't be together, keep me in your heart and I'll stay there forever" - Winne the Pooh